This post comes from Julie Ramhold of partner site DealNews.com.

 Folks in many regions have had to stay inside lately due to inclement weather and the coronavirus outbreak.
 If you’re stuck at home, know that there are plenty of April deals you can shop online.
 From freebies to beer to polo shirts, there’s something for every budget.

 Check out our April buying guide below, which features the best categories to shop this month, as well as the items should hold off on buying for now.

-From spring bargains at Target to jewelry deals at Macy’s, here are some of the best stores to shop in April.
+From clearance candy to a mug of beer, here are some of the best items to grab in April.

 Beer for National Beer Day

 April 7 is National Beer Day, which means April 6 is New Beer’s Eve.
 If you’re still practicing social distancing and can’t visit your favorite brewery, consider having your suds delivered.
 Check out a variety of sites that let you order beer online.

 Easter is April 12 this year, which means April 13 will bring a variety of sales on holiday items.
 Look for chick- and bunny-themed toys and candies to be between 30% and 50% off.

 The longer you wait, the better the discounts will be — but the selection will also be smaller.

 Every year around Tax Day, we tend to see a number of freebies, from free food to complimentary massages.